 Individuals considering filing a complaint about potential sexual misconduct, discrimination and/or discriminatory harassment have multiple options, including working with the Office of Title IX and Equal Opportunity, Holy Cross Department of Public Safety and/or Worcester Police.

-Title IX Reporting Options
+Title IX and Equal Opportunity Reporting Options

 Consistent with Title IX of the Education Amendments of 1972, the College of the Holy Cross does not discriminate against students, faculty or staff based on sex in any of its programs or activities, including but not limited to educational programs, employment, and admission.
 Sexual harassment, including sexual violence, is a kind of sex discrimination and is prohibited by Title IX and by the College.